 The very moment that you peel back the shrink wrap on your brand-new iPhone or Samsung Galaxy phone, you inevitably lose a substantial amount of resale value.
 In many cases, this near-instantaneous depreciation means that your new and shiny phone is suddenly worth just two-thirds of what you originally paid!

 Here at Swappa, we’re firm advocates of buying a gently used phone in order to avoid that rapid, initial depreciation.
 But beyond buying used, does your choice in smartphone platform affect how well it holds its value on the used market?
 What about other Apple devices such as the iPad and Apple Watch?
 Join us as we take a deep dive into the resale values of popular Apple and Samsung devices to see which holds its value best.

 Which phone has the best resale value?

-How to get the best deals on iPhones and Galaxy phones
+Best deals on iPhones and Galaxy phones

-Why do iPhones hold their value?
+Why do iPhones hold their value better than Samsung?

-In a way, this makes perfect sense.
-All Apple iPhones are high end in terms of specs, features, and performance — and to some, they even become status symbols.
-So in addition to owning what is unquestionably one of the very best smartphones available, this makes owning a new iPhone (especially within those first three years) almost like owning an expensive piece of jewelry.
+Finally, iPhones have even become status symbols to some.
+In addition to owning what is unquestionably one of the very best smartphones available, getting a new iPhone (especially within those first three years) is almost like wearing an expensive piece of jewelry.
 It’s a luxury item that commands an equally luxurious price — and to millions of smartphone buyers around the world, the premium experience is more than worth the premium price tag.